 1985 Mesa Boogie Mark III

 A VERY early MKIII ("Black Stripe", serial number 103) introduced in 1985 following the classic MKIIC+ model, still using the massive IIC+ power tranny, among other things from it's predecessor's classic and highly coveted design.
 Perhaps not surprising that an amp that was originally modeled off of the Blackface Fender architecture but with lots of modern bells and whistles (especially the stacked gain stages) might be interesting to me...
+I happened to come across it right around the time my Showman was handicapped by a particularly mediocre tech, and with its punch and responsiveness I took to it really quickly.
 A MONSTER with all kinds of flexibility, in an incredible compact (but extremely heavy) head.
 This one really blows your hair back.
 Like many other Boogie players, I never quite figured out how to dial it in for real three channel usage (the settings you need to sound good on one channel are challenging to make work when you switch...), so when using it live I tend to use it for the clean and "Rhythm 2" channels for a more Garcia / Anastasio* sound rather than the lead channel Santana sound, and instead I get the dirt from whatever pedal du-jour I'm feeling in the mood for.
 I used this amp quite a bit when touring with King Harvest.
-I like it for recording because of the huge range of sounds you can get out of it (without having to be beholden to its limitations in the channel switching context).
+I like it for recording because of the huge range of sounds you can get out of it (without having to be beholden to its limitations in the channel switching context), although given the volume it really needs to be stuffed in a closet...
 If only it had a tremolo circuit...
 (This is the only amp I own that doesn't have a tremolo -- I must admit that I'm completely and utterly obsessed with that sound!)

 * Trey Anastasio of Phish famously said of the Mk III Boogie he toured with for decades that despite being a "much maligned" amp (because of its infamous challenges with dialing in settings that work for switching between the three channels live), "being familiar with your gear is more important than having really good gear."
 Point taken (and he was able to achieve what many others failed at -- one of his secrets is use of the EQ in Auto setting, so it only applies to the Lead channel, giving an extra bility to control / tame that channel when you switch over), but I tend to consider this amp "really good gear" anyway...